Late May to June is the season of iris flowers in Japan.

 Of course, not only for photos.
 We can see the details of in what place irises grow.
 The small water pump is poring fresh water all the time.
 Birds, butterflies, dragonflies are flying among irises and ridges.
 Sounds of water and tweets are all around us.

 It’s so refreshing to see the nature – and it’s a miniature Japanese pastoral landscape.

 I saw amazing nature there myself.
 I’m preparing a new post for it, so please wait for a while to get amazed.

-2: Different from Meiji Jingu, all the colors are planted with being mixed.
+It’s different from Meiji Jingu.
 I love it because it’s like a flower carpet.